Encyclopedia

 Eodromaeus

-“`html Eodromaeus: Profile of an Early Theropod Dinosaur Eodromaeus Eodromaeus (EE-oh-DROH-mee-us; “Dawn Runner”) Eodromaeus is a genus of early theropod dinosaur that lived during the Late Triassic period, about 231 million years ago.
+Eodromaeus: Profile of an Early Theropod Dinosaur Eodromaeus Eodromaeus (EE-oh-DROH-mee-us; “Dawn Runner”) Eodromaeus is a genus of early theropod dinosaur that lived during the Late Triassic period, about 231 million years ago.
 Its fossils were discovered in the Ischigualasto Formation in Argentina, South America, a place sometimes called the “Valley of the Moon.”
-The […]
+The name […]

 Eodromaeus Read Post »